Terms

 Volume transport factor

 Most transport models assume mass transport (mass x distance; tonne x km).
-Products with a low density
+Products with a low density should be corrected for this.
+In the case of mass transport the volume transport factor is 1.

 Waste